Link-Key/linkkey-docs/AboutLinkkey/Market.md

-Support for NFT transactions with KEY, subsequent versions will support USDC, Matic.
+Support using KEY tokens to trade NFT, and will support Matic and USDC in the future.